influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 Database template variables allow you to select from multiple target [databases](/influxdb/latest/concepts/glossary/#database).

 _**Database meta query**_
-Database template variables use the following meta query to return an array of all the databases in your InfluxDB instance.
+Database template variables use the following meta query to return an array of all databases in your InfluxDB instance.

 ```sql
 SHOW DATABASES